-Relationships with Solicitors
+Relationships with Promoters

-Renaissance is party to an agreement with AMG Funds, which is an affiliated solicitor.
-Under these arrangements, and any future solicitation agreements we enter into, we pay a fee for the services these parties provide on our behalf, such as sales, marketing, client referrals and client services.
+Renaissance is party to an agreement with AMG Funds, which is an affiliated promoter.
+Under these arrangements, and any future promotion agreements we enter into, we pay a fee for the services these parties provide on our behalf, such as sales, marketing, client referrals and client services.
 We have procedures to provide reasonable assurance that all client accounts are treated fairly and that our relationships with these parties do not result in any inappropriate preferential treatment.

-Renaissance also has relationships with solicitors that are not affiliated with Renaissance.
-Under these arrangements, we ensure we comply with all the current requirements of the Investment Advisers Act regarding solicitor disclosures in section 275-206(4)-1 and solicitor of state and local government entities in section 275-206(4)-5.
+Renaissance also has relationships with promoters that are not affiliated with Renaissance.
+Under these arrangements, we ensure we comply with all the current requirements of Rule 206(4)-1 (the "new Marketing Rule").